JamesWP/nomic/active_proposals.md

 Proposed by: Murray Colpman

+This proposal would create rule 310 with the text:

-Any player who has points less than or equal to the negation of the number of points required to unconditionally win the game shall lose the game.
+> Any player who has points less than or equal to the negation of the number of points required to unconditionally win the game shall lose the game.
 They shall be removed as a player and will be unable to rejoin the game, until a new game is begun.
 They will have to actively opt in to rejoining the game.
 They may do so at any time before the restarting of the game.

 Quorum: 2 votes
 Majority: 4 votes